statmlben/nonlinear-causal/README.md

 # nonlinear-causal

-**nonlinear-causal** is a Python module for causal inference built on top of Two-stage methods.
+**nonlinear-causal** is a Python module for nonlinear causal inference built on top of Two-stage methods.